-From Joan’s bookshelves to yours . . .
+From our dear friend Joan’s bookshelves to yours . . .
 7 fiction and 4 non-fiction recommendations with a common theme: Love, family relationships, children, marriage, work, with a focus on women and each with a wonderful sense of time and place.
 More literary than beach or easy reads, but some of Joan’s favorite books.
 Several have been made into movies or television mini-series and others can be found as an audio book.
 All the books are ‘contemporary’, written in the last 40 years or so, except Elizabeth Gaskell’s book, which is included because it is a book from the ‘classics’ era that people may not be familiar.

 Listed in alphabetical order.